OnfireNetwork/dialogui/README.md

 # DialogUI
-A very simple ui system for basic dialogs
+A very simple ui system for basic dialogs in Onset

 ## Example
 ```lua